 While Appleby is outwardly obsequious towards the new minister, he is prepared to defend the status quo whatever it takes.
 Woolley, played by Derek Fowlds, is sympathetic to Hacker, but, as Sir Humphrey constantly reminds him, his civil servant superiors can influence his future career, while ministers don’t stay long in one department.

 The action focuses on proposals backed by Hacker but frustrated by Appleby, or proposals which Sir Humphrey attempts to persuade the minister to accept.
-They sometimes join forces, for example to halt the proposed closure of their department or handle a diplomatic incident.
+They sometimes join forces, for example, to halt the proposed closure of their department or handle a diplomatic incident.

-Yes Minister won several BAFTAs and in 2004 came sixth in the Britain’s Best Sitcom poll.
+Yes Minister won several BAFTAs and in 2004 came sixth in Britain’s Best Sitcom poll.
 It was Margaret Thatcher’s favourite programme.